-2. Agreements with or grants to non-qualified donees (NQDs)

-A charity can advance its activities within Canada by entering arrangements with an intermediary, meaning an individual or organization that is a non-qualified donee.
-According to the CRA, "when a charity transfers resources to its intermediary, it must direct and control the use of those resources."
-Some common arrangements used by foundations to partner with non-qualified donees, including journalism organizations, are:
+2. Agreements with or grants to non-qualified donees (NQDs) A charity can advance its activities within Canada by entering arrangements with a non-qualified donee.
+Some common arrangements used by foundations to partner with non-qualified donees, including journalism organizations, are: I. Intermediary arrangements\, such as:

-I. Contract agreement:
+a.
+Contract agreements:

 A foundation can directly hire an individual or organization as a contractor to carry out specific activities on its behalf.
-This type of intermediary may be a non-profit organization or a for-profit contractor.
+This type of intermediary may be a nonprofit organization or a for-profit contractor.
 Example: